icy-comet/twitter-interaction-circle-python/README.md

 ### Customization
 All the customizable variables can be changed inside `main.py` which serves as the calling point.

+The script can also return a JSON list of users in each circle and/or return a base64 encoded image instead of saving it as JPEG.
+Configure it in `main.py`.

-Note: The script, by default, fetches recent 600 tweets from the timeline to analyze.
-However, you can set it to fetch upto 3000 as limited by the API.
-Each page consists of 200 tweets.
+Note: The script, by default, fetches 3 pages of data from the Twitter API.
+Each page consists of 200 tweets and 20 likes.
+You can set it to fetch upto 3000 tweets as limited by the API.

 ### Run
 Running would be as simple as `python main.py`.